mozilla/legal-docs/firefox-cliqz_privacy_notice/en-US.md

     [Learn more](https://support.mozilla.org/kb/use-popular-search-suggestions-firefox-search-bar), including how to disable this feature.

-* __Search Queries and Webpage Data to Cliqz__: Firefox with Cliqz by default connects to Cliqz to display search results in the URL bar.
+* __Search Queries and Webpage Data to Cliqz__: Firefox with Cliqz connects to Cliqz to display search recommendations in the URL bar.
+Your IP address is used by Cliqz only in order to send the answer to your request to the appropriate computer.
+The IP address will be deleted immediately afterward.
 [Learn more](#cliqz-features)

 ### Firefox Accounts